Buying a home is more expensive than ever.

 Conventional mortgages don’t have any of these sweeping limitations.
-You can even take out a conventional loan for an investment property, or a vacation home.
-And conventional jumbo mortgages are your only option if you need to borrow more than the FHFA loan limits for your area.
+You can even take out a conventional loan for an investment property or a vacation home.
+And conventional jumbo mortgages are an option if you need to borrow more than the FHFA loan limits for your area.

 With a conventional mortgage you don’t need to pay for private mortgage insurance if you have a down payment of at least 20%.

 Conventional loans can also have fewer fees than government-secured loans.
 If you do have to pay PMI, it can be pretty costly.
 Freddie Mac estimates PMI costs to be $30 to $70 per $100,000 added to a monthly mortgage payment.

 If your down payment is 20% or more, you won’t be required to pay PMI, and being able to avoid PMI with a conventional loan can add up to significant savings over a government-secured mortgage.
 And even if you can’t put 20% down upfront, you can usually get rid of PMI once you’ve built up at least 20% in equity.
 That’s not the case with most government-backed home loans.
 An FHA loan has an upfront mortgage insurance fee and you’ll pay a monthly mortgage insurance premium no matter how much you put down, says Thomas Bayles, senior vice president at Los Angeles-based mortgage broker Mortgage Capital Partners.